Privacy & Security

 Provide and improve our products and services, to better understand and serve our users.

-We will not share your information outside the Exchange Bank family of financial service providers, except under limited circumstances, as required by law and with our advertising partners, as described below under Section 5.
-Please refer to the Exchange Bank Privacy Notice for more details.
+We will not share your information outside the Exchange Bank family of financial service providers, except under limited circumstances, as required by law and with our advertising partners, as described in section 5 below.
+Please visit Privacy & Security – Exchange Bank to view applicable Exchange Bank Privacy Notices for more details.

 We may place an exchangebank.com cookie on your device to ensure that browser does not see repeated ads, to sequence a series of ads and to measure the number of visitors that have viewed a particular ad or visited a particular page.
-You may take steps to stop the automatic use and acceptance of web trackers.
-Your browser or device may include “Do Not Track” functionality.
-At this time, we do not respond to browser “Do Not Track” signals.
+Your browser or device may include an instruction to prevent the collection and use of your personal information through Global Privacy Control (GPC).
+We recognize these controls and will acknowledge the request on our website when received.

 Third parties may use identifiers to track your Internet usage across other websites and mobile applications in their networks beyond the sites.
-We do not share information that personally identifies you with unaffiliated third parties.
 Third parties, with sufficient data from other sources, may be able to identify you.
 This information allows us to generally inform advertisers about the nature of our website visitors.

 You can learn more about advertising serving companies and options available to limit their collection and use of your information by visiting the following websites: